 "Through first hand accounts, the first terrible night of violence against Jews in Nazi Germany is recounted. ...what makes this book exceptional is that it is written for the tween student in the voice of the subjects about whom the book is about.
 First hand accounts, memoirs verbal and written add such a strong voice to the subject in this book and make for compelling reading for not just the student but anyone who picks up this book to read.
 The black and white imagery throughout the text keeps it in the period, and narratives are written in a ‘handwriting’ font which also keeps the context of the book intact.
 Sidebars throughout the book serve to emphasize specific occurrences such as “Kristallnacht instructions for Gestapo and state police”, page 36 and “A German firefighter remembers”, page 79.
 The book concludes with a timeline, chapter notes, a glossary, further reading and an index."

-James M Deem has spoken to thousands of middle school and high school students both in the United States and internationally on the subject of Kristallnacht.
-His compelling PowerPoint presentation includes many historical images that illustrate what happened before, during, and after Kristallnacht in Germany and Austria.
-He says:
+I have spoken to thousands of middle school and high school students both in the United States and internationally on the subject of Kristallnacht.
+My compelling PowerPoint presentation includes many historical images that illustrate what happened before, during, and after Kristallnacht in Germany and Austria.

 2012 Society of School Librarians International Honor Book Award in Social Studies